Advanced20 min readUniversal

 ABB Data Types Example for Safety Systems

 Complete working example demonstrating Data Types implementation for Safety Systems using ABB Automation Builder.
-This code has been tested on AC500 hardware.
+Follows ABB naming conventions.
+Tested on AC500 hardware.

 // ABB Automation Builder - Safety Systems Control